Trustworthy Transfer Learning: A Survey

 The transferability metrics mentioned above enable the selection of the best source model from a large pool of open-sourced pre-trained models.
-Recent studies~\shortcite{SFDA,BBGNKB23} take one step further by studying source model ensemble selections, which transfer knowledge from multiple pre-trained source models to target training samples.
-This line of research is inspired by the success of ensemble machine learning models~\shortcite{Lakshminarayanan17} in improving model performance.
-Specifically, \shortciteA{AgostinelliUMF22} extends LEEP~\shortcite{LEEP} to select source model ensembles under the assumption that the source models operate independently.
-In contrast, OSBORN~\shortcite{BBGNKB23} relaxes this assumption and explores the inter-model cohesion among source models to estimate the transferability of an ensemble of models to a target domain.
+Recent studies~\cite{SFDA,BBGNKB23} take one step further by studying source model ensemble selections, which transfer knowledge from multiple pre-trained source models to target training samples.
+This line of research is inspired by the success of ensemble machine learning models~\cite{Lakshminarayanan17} in improving model performance.
+Specifically, \citet{AgostinelliUMF22} extend LEEP~\cite{LEEP} to select source model ensembles under the assumption that the source models operate independently.
+In contrast, OSBORN~\cite{BBGNKB23} relaxes this assumption and explores the inter-model cohesion among source models to estimate the transferability of an ensemble of models to a target domain.